 \subsection{Performance and Resource Usage}

-\textbf{Use Case Scenarios.} The run-time of our schemes depends on the use case.
-Most generative use cases can be roughly divided into two categories: a) single token generation (e.g., next word prediction), and b) batch token generation (e.g., document paraphrasing, question/answering, summarization, etc).
+\textbf{Use Case Scenarios.} The run-time of our scheme depends on the use case.
+Generative use cases can be roughly divided into two categories: single token generation (e.g., next word prediction) and batch token generation (e.g., document paraphrasing, question/answering, summarization, etc.).

-\textbf{Run-time Overhead.} We show the flow of both use cases in Figure~\ref{fig:runtime}.
-In both cases, the run-time cost can be divided into two parts---a) a startup cost, and b) a recurring cost.
-The startup cost involves picking the initial top-$k$ experts for the first batch of the user provided tokens; this needs to be done before we can run our model to provide predictions.
-The recurring cost involves actually evaluating input text tokens provided by the user with the top-$k$ experts to produce outputs, and the cost of ensembling these $k$ outputs to give the final output.
-This process is repeated as long as the user keeps providing input, and thus is a ``recurring'' cost.
-As discussed in Section~\ref{sec:ifc-nlp}, in anticipation of the changing nature of text, we re-evaluate the top-$k$ experts after every $r$ tokens, as depicted in Figure~\ref{fig:runtime}.
-This re-evaluation of the best experts upcoming tokens can be done in parallel with the model execution for the current sequence of tokens, and thus does not add additional latency.
+\textbf{Run-time Overhead.} We show the flow of both use cases in Figure~\ref{fig:runtime} (here, we only evaluate output aggregation).
+In both cases, the run-time cost can be divided into two parts --- a startup cost and a recurring cost.
+The startup cost involves picking the initial top-$k$ experts for the first batch of the user provided tokens.
+The startup cost has to be incurred before we can run our model to provide predictions.
+The recurring cost involves evaluating input text tokens with the top-$k$ experts and aggregating the outputs.
+This process is repeated as long as the user keeps providing input.
+As discussed in Section~\ref{sec:ifc-nlp}, we re-evaluate the top-$k$ experts after every $r$ tokens to handle the changing nature of text .
+The re-evaluation can be done in parallel with the model execution for the current sequence of tokens and does not add additional latency.

 \textbf{Forward Pass.} Table~\ref{tab:runtime} shows the breakdown of the run-time and memory usage for different model sizes and use cases.
 The result suggests that the largest contribution to the overall latency comes from the forward pass on the model.
-It is therefore important that we run the forward pass on each of the $k$ experts in parallel in order to reduce the latency.
-Both vectorizing and ensembling algorithms have comparatively small latencies.
+It is therefore important that in the case of output aggregation, we run the forward pass on each of the $k$ experts in parallel to reduce the latency.
+This issue would not be faced in parameter aggregation as the top-$k$ experts would be merged into one, resulting in a single forward pass.
+Both vectorizing and aggregation algorithms have comparatively small latencies.